swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

     **Delete the Google Artifact Registry**

-    To delete the Google Artifact Registry used to store the Docker images you created you can execute the following command:
+    To delete the Google Artifact Registry used to store the Docker images you created, you can execute the following command:

     ```sh title="Execute the following command(s) in a terminal"
     # Delete the Kubernetes cluster